What are we doing here?

 'We are an inclusive school federation family that values the unique personality of each child and inspires all learners, empowering them to achieve through building confidence and resilience'

-They live out their vision by supporting us as a Church of England School.
-As the only CofE school with in our school family they support us in having our own contextually driven and theologically routed vision and work collaboratively with us to ensure that this is understood across all schools.
-They are sympathetic of our views and input and supportive to our approach and value our Christian distinctiveness.
+They live out their vision by supporting us as a Church of England school.
+As the only CofE school within our school family, they support us in having our own contextually driven and theologically routed vision and work collaboratively with us to ensure that this is understood across all schools.
+They are sympathetic to our views and input and supportive of our approach and value our Christian distinctiveness.

 'The Roots to grow, the wings to fly, all within the love of God.'

-With a rural context we believe in a vision that supports our children in having as many wider opportunities as possible.
+Within a rural context, we believe in a vision that supports our children in having as many wider opportunities as possible.
 We pay close attention to having a culturally diverse curriculum that opens children's minds to the wider world in which we live.
-We encourage and provide children with a rich curriculum linked to a range of wider curricular activities to ensure they get the experiences and knowledge to prosper and grow.
+We encourage and provide children with a rich curriculum linked to a range of wider curricular activities to ensure they get the experience and knowledge to prosper and grow.

 This past year our children have taken part in some wonderful adventures and have thrived from these experiences, both academically, socially and emotionally and spiritually.